SNEED EXCLUSIVE: Convictions to be tossed for 15 framed by corrupt cop

 “This group of police officers led by Sgt.
 Watts had been doing this for 10 years; corruption on this scale is unlike anything I’ve ever seen.
 It’s truly astounding.
 This represents great hope for the future of our county.”

-“But this is just of the iceberg,” said Tepfer, who works for the University of Chicago’s Exoneration Project, which drafted the peititions for the men.
+“But this is just the tip of the iceberg,” said Tepfer, who works for the University of Chicago’s Exoneration Project, which drafted the peititions for the men.

 “The officers involved in this corruption were responsible for 1,000 arrests in this decadelong reign of terror,” he added.